 Crohn's shares symptoms with diseases like ulcerative colitis, making it difficult to diagnose.
-Gut inflammation triggers diarrhea, lower abdominal pain, bowel incontinence, constipation, ulcers, anal fissures, fever, fatigue, anemia, and malnutrition.
-Stress and low-fiber diets worsen the condition.
-Immunosuppressants and nutrient supplements provide relief to Crohn's patients.
+However, some early signs one may experience include - diarrhea, lower abdominal pain, bowel incontinence, constipation, ulcers, anal fissures, fever, fatigue, and even anemia.
+Seeking right nutritional support, avoiding stress, quitting smoking and alcohol may help.

 With symptoms like abdominal pain, diarrhea, and general malaise, Crohn’s disease is one of the most common inflammatory bowel disorders (IBDs).
 Named after Dr. Burrill B. Crohn, who with his colleagues discovered the disease in 1932, Crohn’s is a chronic inflammatory disorder of the gastrointestinal tract (mostly the gut).
 It can affect any part of the gut and symptoms tend to flare up from time to time.